Monday 30 October 2023, at the Scottish Parliament

 - Bioenergy—how much land should be used for that, and how should we do it?

-- Food security—what did it really mean?
+- Food security—what does it really mean?

 - Finance—how could we increase landowners’ access to private finance to enable them to make their land more resilient?